A New Internet

 • Formally specified system calls

 • Software breaks at boundaries, so syscalls are specified as pure functions and their spec is designed to be frozen.
-Runtimes are responsible for matching...
-(TODO: enforcing semantics?)
+As long as the spec is satisfied, runtimes can change implementations without impacting internal software.

 • Extensible language platform